Michael-lazenby/Creating-Azure-VM/README.md

 <br />
 <h2>Conclusion</h2>
 <p>This was a brief overview on how I created a virtual machine, and there are so many other things that can be configured to personalize a virtual machine to suit your own needs.
-If you would like to follow this guide please remember once you are done with the virtaul machine please delete it because it does charge you azure credits.
+If you would like to follow this guide please remember once you are done with the virtaul machine please delete it because it does use your azure free credits.
 The price of the virtaul machine is determined by the features you are needing for your project. </p>